Partnership of the two San Diego County education institutions advances training and education of local water and wastewater professionals

 National University’s program offers an accelerated academic pathway for students to finish their bachelor’s degree in a shorter amount of time and with fewer expenses.
 This program also opens doors for career advancement to management and supervisory positions in the industry.
 This partnership further reflects National University’s strategic focus on access, affordability, workforce relevance, and holistic support of the University’s diverse student population.
-Accredited by the WASC Senior College and University Commission, the University offers four-week classes taught in flexible online learning formats to meet the needs of the University’s students, including working adults and members of the military community.
+Accredited by the WASC Senior College and University Commission, the University offers four-week courses taught in flexible online learning formats to meet the needs of the University’s students, including working adults and members of the military community.

 As a veteran-founded institution, National University is dedicated to serving servicemembers, veterans, and their families.
 The new partnership is particularly well-suited for veterans using their GI benefits to further their education.
 Additionally, veterans are eligible to apply their military experience and education toward certifications in the water industry.

 Classes start February 2021.
 For more information about this program please visit NU’s Information Page

 National University, a veteran-founded nonprofit, has been dedicated to meeting the needs of hard-working adults by providing accessible, affordable, achievable higher education opportunities since 1971.
 As San Diego’s largest private nonprofit university, NU offers over 75 online and on-site programs and flexible four-week courses designed to help students reach their goals while balancing busy lives.
 Since its founding, the NU community has grown to over 25,000 students and 180,000 alumni around the globe, many of whom serve in helping industries such as business, education, health care, cybersecurity, and law and criminal justice.
 Learn more at NU.edu.